theseanchristopher/project1-eks-nginx-github-actions/README.md

-# CI/CD Pipeline on AWS Elastic Kubernetes Service

-A containerized web service is deployed to an AWS EKS cluster using a fully automated GitHub Actions continuous integration and continuous delivery pipeline.

-## Introduction

-This project demonstrates proficient use of a CI/CD pipeline in a cloud-based, containerized environment.
-Amazon EKS provides Kubernetes orchestration, AWS ECR stores container images, and GitHub Actions automates the build-and-deploy workflow into a dedicated application namespace.
-The pipeline builds a Docker image with a custom landing page, pushes the image to ECR, updates the Kubernetes Deployment manifest to reference the new tag, and deploys the application to the cluster.
-The application is namespace-isolated, horizontally scalable through a Kubernetes HPA, and supports HTTPS ingress traffic via an AWS Application Load Balancer secured with an ACM certificate.
-Overall, this project simulates a real-world cloud deployment workflow used in modern DevOps and platform engineering roles.
+# Project 1 — CI/CD to Amazon EKS with GitHub Actions

+This project implements an end-to-end CI/CD pipeline that builds, tags, and deploys a containerized Nginx application to an Amazon EKS cluster using GitHub Actions.

+A push to the `main` branch triggers a workflow that builds a Docker image, tags it with the Git commit SHA, pushes it to Amazon ECR, updates the Kubernetes Deployment manifest, and applies the manifests to a dedicated namespace in EKS.
+The pipeline waits for a successful rollout and runs an HTTPS smoke test when the Ingress is enabled.

+This repository serves as a foundational project for building and understanding production-style Kubernetes delivery workflows on AWS.

+---

 ## Architecture Overview

-This project combines a GitHub Actions CI/CD pipeline with an Amazon EKS cluster running on a managed node group.
-Application images are built and stored in Amazon ECR, then deployed to a dedicated Kubernetes namespace in EKS.
-At runtime, traffic flows through an AWS Application Load Balancer (when the Ingress is enabled), which terminates HTTPS using an ACM certificate and routes requests to the Nginx application running inside the cluster.
+The pipeline integrates GitHub Actions with an Amazon EKS cluster running on a managed node group.
+Application images are built by the GitHub Actions pipeline and stored in Amazon ECR, then deployed into a dedicated Kubernetes namespace.

+When enabled, external traffic enters through an AWS Application Load Balancer created by the Kubernetes Ingress.
+TLS is terminated using an ACM certificate, and requests are routed to the Nginx Service running inside the cluster.

 ```mermaid
 flowchart LR